vector-of-bool/bpt/docs/guide/design.rst

 .. note::
     These prescriptions are not as draconian as they may sound upon first reading.
-Refer to the :doc:`layout` page for more information.
+Refer to the :doc:`packages` page for more information.

 .. _Pitchfork: https://api.csswg.org/bikeshed/?force=1&url=https://raw.githubusercontent.com/vector-of-bool/pitchfork/develop/data/spec.bs